-Amounts owed by related undertakings are as disclosed in Note 20 are unsecured and have no fixed repayment date.
+Amounts owed by related undertakings are as disclosed by entity in Note 19.
+These amounts are unsecured and have no fixed repayment date.
+Interest is charged on formal loan balances and disclosed in Note 19.

-Amounts owed by related parties for the group is stated net of a £2,952k provision for related party bad debts (2021: £7,533k).
+Amounts owed by related undertakings for the group is stated net of a $\pm 3,167$ k provision for related party bad debts (2022: $\pm 2,952$ k).